jimmoffitt/rbSearchAPI/ReadMe.md

 Another feature that has been implemented is the ability to associate tags with the rules that are submitted and have those tags appended to the JSON payload.
 The Search API does not support tags, and does not include the "matching_rules" metadata with the returned activities.
 With my use-case I wanted this metadata, both matched rules and their tags, since I was blending Search API results in a MySQL database with other data collected in real-time and Historical PowerTrack.
 Many of the queries I wanted to run on these data were going to be based on rules and tags.
 Therefore, this client can append the rule and tag to the JSON payload in the standard gnip:matching_rules section.

+Rule arrays can be passed in as JSON or YAML.